Forricide/still-feel-alive/Chapter 3.md

 "You're in New York."

 "New York."
 No inflection.
 She sits back.
 "I can't be in New York.
 I, I'm from Brockton Bay." *Another city, another* ***state*.**

+"That... okay.
+That's quite a ways from here.
+You don't remember anything at all?"
+She leans forward, elbows resting on the table.
+"If you hadn't just appeared out of nowhere in my suite, that sounds like..."
+A pause.
+"Well, it doesn't sound good.
+What's the last day you remember?"

+It's hard to look back.
+She read the paper only a few days ago, it feels like - in the library.
+But it had been so hard to focus on the words, she hadn't even checked the date.
+"January... something.
+Early January.
+I went back -" *to school* "...my Winter break ended."

 *"Any thoughts about Edward Fleming's recent success in the polls, Marie?"*